CompPhysics/MLErasmus/README.md

 1. Lectures are in the morning, from 9am-12pm.
 2. Four hours of laboratory sessions for work on computational projects, from 2pm to 6pm;
-3. Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail;
+3. Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
+We are aiming at having two projects to be handed in.
+These will graded and should be finalized not later than two weeks after the course is over.
+Both projects count 50% each of the final grade.
+We plan to make the grades available not later than March 1, hopefully the grades will be available before that.

 ## Possible textbooks